corkami/collisions/README.md

 but the constant pool count which is quite specific to each file, so no universal collisions for all files.

-However, many files still have a common version and we can pad the shortest constant pool to the longuest count.
+However, many files still have a common version and we can pad the shortest constant pool to the longest count.
 First, insert a *UTF8 literal* to align information, then declare another one with its length abused by a UniColl (the length is stored on 16 bytes as big endian).